Update: We last updated this article on July 8, 2025, with TCL 60 XE NXTPAPER and OUKITEL WP39 Pro

 Are you in the market for a new smartphone under $300?
 The $300 segment is a good price point to find decent, necessary features in a smartphone without all the bells and whistles that modern iPhones and Samsung Galaxy phones offer.
-You don’t get additional buttons, but you do get decent battery life, and good enough cameras for scanning documents and taking photos.
-You don’t need $1000 to send messages and make calls, or get wireless charging and good UI.
+You don’t get additional buttons, but you do get decent battery life and good enough cameras for scanning documents and taking photos.
+You don’t need $1000 to send messages and make calls, or get wireless charging and a good UI.
 Budget phones have evolved with faster chipsets, better screens, and long-lasting batteries.
 Here is a list of the best phones you can buy for under $300 today.

 Table of Contents

-Top 5 Phones Under $300 – Flagship Features on a Budget
+Top 6 Phones Under $300 – Flagship Features on a Budget

 To make it easier for you to make a decision, we have chosen the best smartphone under $300 for different categories and for different reasons.
 We recognize that different people are out there looking for different things on their mobile phones.
 Some want battery life, others need cool designs, and yet others need software support and a familiar UI.